-This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.
+This wonderfully flavorful fish stew is one of my favorite ways to incorporate more fish into my diet.

 You can use whatever fish you like and have on hand - I like to mix cod and salmon.
-This truly easy recipe is ready in just 30 minutes!
+This easy recipe is ready in just 30 minutes!

-And if you're looking for more ways to incorporate fish into your diet, try these easy and delicious recipes for fish chowder, bacon-wrapped scallops, sole meunière, and smoked salmon mousse.
+It's a fun recipe to make because you can use whatever fish you like and enjoy.
+And if you're looking for more ways to incorporate fish into your diet, try these recipes for fish chowder, bacon-wrapped scallops, sole meunière, and smoked salmon mousse.

 Jump to: